Overlooked factors in concept-based explanations: Dataset choice, concept learnability, and human capability: Human capability: Human studies reveal an upper bound of 32 concepts

-\smallsec{When presented with more concepts, participants spend more time on the task but are worse at recognizing concepts} The median time participants spend on each image is 17.4 seconds for 8 concept, 27.5 for 16 concept, and 46.2 for 32 concept explanations.
-It is expected that the time increases with the number of concepts since participants are asked to make a judgment for each and every concept.
-When given example-based explanations with no such task, participants only spend 11.6 seconds on each image.
+\smallsec{When presented with more concepts, participants spend more time but are worse at recognizing concepts} The median time participants spend on each image is 17.4 sec. for 8 concept-, 27.5 sec. for 16 concept-, and 46.2 sec. for 32 concept-explanations.
+This is expected, since participants are asked to make a judgment for each and every concept.
+When given example-based explanations with no such task, participants spend only 11.6 seconds on each image.
 Interestingly, the concept recognition performance, reported in terms of mean recall (i.e., the percentage of concepts in the image that are recognized) and standard deviation, decreases from 71.7\% $\pm$ 27.7\% (8 concepts) to 61.0\% $\pm$ 28.5\% (16 concepts) to 56.8\% $\pm$ 24.9\% (32 concepts).
-While these numbers are far from perfect recall (100\%), participants are better at judging whether concepts are present vs. absent in an image when they are shown fewer number of concepts.
+While these numbers are far from perfect recall (100\%), participants are better at judging whether concepts are present when shown fewer number of concepts.

 \smallsec{Concept-based explanations offer little to no advantage in model output prediction over example-based explanations} Indeed, we see that the participants' errors in concept recognition result in an incorrect class having the highest explanation score.
 When predicting the model output as the class with the highest explanation score, calculated based on the participants' concept selections, the mean accuracy and standard deviation of model output prediction are 64.8\% $\pm$ 23.9\% (8 concepts), 63.2\% $\pm$ 26.9\% (16 concepts), 63.6\% $\pm$ 22.2\% (32 concepts).
-These are barely higher than 60.0\% $\pm$ 30.2\% of example-based explanations which are simpler and induce less time to complete the task.
+These are barely higher than 60.0\% $\pm$ 30.2\% of example-based explanations, which are simpler and require less time to complete the task.